-If you know you are hiking in an area that has poison oak, use the product called, "Ivy Block" below.
+If you know you are hiking in an area that has poison oak, I personally use the product called, "Ivy Block" below.
 It is a cream that you put on before hand.
 It prevents the oil from the plant from penetrating your skin.

 Poison oak symptoms usually start as a small itchy spot.
 The itch gets worse over time.
 Heck, my kids will itch if they think they have touched it!
 A small itch can turn into a rash or more severe cases will turn into giant red sores.

 Yes, Yosemite National Park has poison oak.
 I find poison oak in the shady areas and in the meadow grasses of Yosemite.
 We often see it at the bottom of trees and along hiking trails.
 It is green in the spring and then turns to red in the fall.
 The poison oak plant has three leaves.